emrecosar/compounding-interest/README.md

 You will be provided with a file containing a list of all the offers being made by the lenders within the system in CSV format, see the example market.csv file provided alongside this specification.

-You should strive to provide as low a rate to the borrower as is possible to ensure that Zopa's quotes are as competitive as they can be against our competitors'.
+You should strive to provide as low a rate to the borrower as is possible to ensure that Company's quotes are as competitive as they can be against our competitors'.
 You should also provide the borrower with the details of the monthly repayment amount and the total repayment amount.

 Repayment amounts should be displayed to 2 decimal places and the rate of the loan should be displayed to one decimal place.